-Testing for peace of mind
+Testing patterns for peace of mind

 Every engineer knows that testing is a “good thing” but many have the same reluctant acceptance as one might have towards eating their vegetables.
 Attitudes like aiming for 100% code coverage, or going through the motions of writing meaningless unit tests, often don’t do much to improve the actual correctness of a system despite consuming a lot of engineering effort.
 I’m not going to argue that you test everything on principle, but rather outline concrete steps you can take at various levels of your stack.
 As a gut-check, I’d suggest looking them over and see which makes sense for your system, making one targeted investment at a time.
 As I say in the parent post about operational maturity, there isn’t a destination where you’ll be “done” with testing.
 Rather, treat it as an ongoing process that you improve as your app matures.
 In general I would encourage investment in roughly the order they’re presented.